 Important Coronavirus Information and Resources

-As of late, the coronavirus (COVID-19) has continued to spread and caused the widespread cancellation of schools and events.
-It is important that we remain calm, while also taking necessary precautions to prevent spreading germs.
+Although the pandemic has lightened and American have returned to normal life, the coronavirus (COVID-19) has continued to spread and put at-risk indiviuals in harms way.
+It is important that we remain aware of the risks, while also taking necessary precautions to prevent spreading germs.

 The Centers for Disease Control and Prevention (CDC) has issued the below guidelines to prevent illness.
 For further information, visit their website by clicking here.
 You can also visit the CDC's Facebook here, Twitter here, or view their Frequently Asked Questions page here for more information.